AneNJ/IO_cropFeedback/README.md

 ### calcSensitivityFactors:
 <pre>
-calc_concFactor.py              - Calculating k_conc on country level.
-calc_tempFactor.py              - Calulacting k_temp on country level.
-countNans.py                    - Code used to look into the ISIMIP crop data and compare coverage. gridded_day_to_yearly_glob.py   - Create global mean temperature time serise from ISIMIP tas-files. countryCodesWithMapNr.csv       - Table for mapping country code to right area in country masking file.
+countNans.py                    - Code used to look into the ISIMIP crop data and compare coverage. gridded_day_to_yearly_glob.py   - Create global mean temperature time serise from ISIMIP tas-files. countryCodesWithMapNr.csv       - Table for mapping country code to right area in country masking file. calc_concFactor.py              - Calculating k_conc on country level. calc_tempFactor.py              - Calulacting k_temp on country level.
 </pre>

 ### IO-feedback:
 <pre>
-averageOver_k_fators.py                      - Mapping k-factors from ISIMP crop cathegories to EXIOBASE crop sectors. calculate_sys_with_feedback.py               - Calculation total production when feedback is applied. calculate_sys_with_feedback_dynamic_loop.py  - Dynamic version of the feedback calculation, update and run for several years. create_F_y_onlyCO2.py                        - Preparing the IO matrices needed for the calculation from the EXIOBASE dataset. create_S_onlyCO2.py                          - Preparing the IO matrices needed for the calculation from the EXIOBASE dataset. create_x_fd_Z_and_A.py                       - Preparing the IO matrices needed for the calculation from the EXIOBASE dataset.
+excel_to_csv.py                              - Converting EXIOBASE xlsx files to csv. create_x_fd_Z_and_A.py                       - Preparing the IO matrices needed for the calculation from the EXIOBASE dataset. create_F_y_onlyCO2.py                        - Preparing the IO matrices needed for the calculation from the EXIOBASE dataset. create_S_onlyCO2.py                          - Preparing the IO matrices needed for the calculation from the EXIOBASE dataset. averageOver_k_fators.py                      - Mapping k-factors from ISIMP crop cathegories to EXIOBASE crop sectors. calculate_sys_with_feedback.py               - Calculating total production when feedback is applied. calculate_sys_with_feedback_dynamic_loop.py  - Dynamic version of the feedback calculation, update and run for several years.
 </pre>

 ### results:
 <pre>
+globTemp/temp_climateMod_rcpXX.csv - Global mean temperature timeseries [K] for the different forcing models and rcp's. k_conc_glob.csv                    - Global concentration k-factor before averaging over all years.
+Used to check linearity.
+                                     (Calculated in plotFig1.py)
+k_temp_glob.csv                    - Global temperature k-factor for the forcing case rcp60 gfdl-esm2m.
+Used to check linearity.
+                                     (Calculated in plotFig1.py)
-globTemp/temp_climateMod_rcpXX.csv - Global mean temperature timeseries [K] for the different forcing models and rcp's. tempFactors/reg_firr_5_15.csv      - Temperature k factors for each country, 5 means 5 first year in isimip data was skipped in the
+tempFactors/reg_firr_5_15.csv      - Temperature k factors for each country, 5 means 5 first year in isimip data was skipped in the
                                      calculation, 15 is the averaging periode for the calculation. concFactors/reg_firr_5.csv         - Concentration k factors for each country, 5 means 5 first year in isimip data was skipped in